tnscorcoran/3scale-api-catalog-setup/README.md

 Now delete the remaining comma and curly braces:
 ![06-delete-comma-curly-braces](https://raw.githubusercontent.com/tnscorcoran/3scale-api-catalog-setup/master/_images/06-delete-comma-curly-braces.png)

-# To Do - modify apis.json adding the 4 APIs before uploading
 See comparison image below.
 The blue highlighted areas will need to be changed.
-The section between lines 15 and 47 will need to be repeated per API.
+The section between lines 15 and 47 will need to be repeated per API or catalog entry.
 ![06-apis.json-for-openshift-compared](https://raw.githubusercontent.com/tnscorcoran/3scale-api-catalog-setup/master/_images/06-apis.json-for-openshift-compared.png)